brokenlyre/Polymathist.me/content/sphinx-submodules.md

 ## Breathe Out

 So yeah.
-It's been a been to run through both in real life and documenting it here to at least a surface level.
+It's been quite a bit to run through both in real life and documenting it here to at least a surface level.
 I'm sure there are a lot of other options that could have been considered, but this seemed to meet the needs at the moment.
 Thanks for sticking with me on this ride.
 I look forward to seeing you on the next.

 Regards,
 Stuart